csound/manual/docs/opcodes/dct.md

 category:Array Operations: Discrete Cosine Transform -->
 # dct
-Discrete Cosine Transform of a sample array (type-II DCT)
+Discrete Cosine Transform of a sample array (type-II DCT).

 Applies a forward Discrete Cosine Transform to an input 1-dimensional array producing an array of the same size containing the transform.
 Currently only power-of-two sizes are implemented.
 Available in i-time or perf (k-rate) versions.